 So when Jesus saw his mother and the disciple whom he loved standing there, he said to his mother, "Woman, look, here is your son!"
 He then said to his disciple, "Look, here is your mother!"
 From that very time the disciple took her into his own home.
 (John 19:26-27 NET)

 So, what happened to Mary after the crucifixion of Jesus?
-She and Jesus’ stepbrothers (James, Joseph, Simon, and Judas; Matthew 13:55) assembled with the Apostles and other women (perhaps included Jesus’ stepsisters?; Matthew 13:56) in the upstairs room with one mind continuing in prayer.
+She and Jesus’ stepbrothers (James, Joseph, Simon, and Judas; Matthew 13:55) assembled with the Apostles and other women (perhaps including Jesus’ stepsisters?; Matthew 13:56) the upstairs room with one mind continuing in prayer.
 I believe this demonstrates that Mary had successfully transitioned from seeing Jesus as her son to her Lord and the Savior of the World!
-This was no small transition after raising Jesus her firstborn son for some 30 years.
+This was no small transition after raising Jesus, her firstborn son, for some 30 years.
 (Luke 2:34,35)

 When they had entered Jerusalem, they went to the upstairs room where they were staying.
 Peter and John, and James, and Andrew, Philip and Thomas, Bartholomew and Matthew, James son of Alphaeus and Simon the Zealot, and Judas son of James were there.
 All these continued together in prayer with one mind, together with the women, along with Mary the mother of Jesus, and his brothers.
 (Acts 1:13-14 NET)

 They were all (all that were listed in Acts 1:13,14 which included Mary) gathered together on the day of Pentecost when the fire of the Holy Spirit fell upon each of them, He filled them with Himself, and they began to talk in other languages as the Holy Spirit enabled them (1 Corinthians 12:10).